SiiMeR/unity-volumetric-fog/README.md

 ![Fog result 2019 dec.](docs/images/fogresult4.png?raw=true "")

 # Volumetric Fog
 Volumetric fog implementation in Unity.
-Made originally as a part of my Bachelors thesis.
+Made originally as a part of my Bachelors thesis (which you can read from [here](https://comserv.cs.ut.ee/home/files/raudsepp_informaatika_2018.pdf?study=ATILoputoo&reference=C3BDF219560416C7BFECB8725A13433EFF35FA4F)).
 Now I am just improving it in my free time.
 Does not currently support the new HD render pipeline that came in Unity 2018.

 # How to run:
 1. Clone this repository (`git clone https://github.com/SiiMeR/unity-volumetric-fog.git`)